-If you are asking, where can I get a mobile loan in Kenya?
-Well, here is a list of money lending apps in Kenya in 2020.
+Are you looking for a loan in Kenya?
+Well, read through this list of loan apps in Kenya in 2020.

 We are living in exciting times where you can get everything from the palms of your hands, including obtaining credit.

 Technology has made it possible to do things that seemed unthinkable about five years ago.
 We all know how bureaucratic getting a loan from a bank was back then.
 But now, with the innovation of loan apps in Kenya, your loan is just a phone away.